 ACB:5203 Gross Human Anatomy for Graduate Students5 s.h.

 Regional dissection, lectures, demonstrations, tutorials, discussions, seminars; clinically relevant areas of anatomical radiology, surface anatomy with clinical correlations.
-Requirements: anatomy and cell biology graduate standing.
+Requirements: enrollment in master of clinical anatomy program.

 ACB:5206 Graduate Research in Cell and Developmental Biologyarr.